Raj Darbhanga: Sports

-Raj Darbhanga actively promoted various sports activities.
-The Polo Ground in Laheriasarai was a major centre for polo in pre-independence times in Bihar.
+Raj Darbhanga promoted various sports activities.
+The polo ground in Laheriasarai was a major centre for polo in pre-independence times in Bihar.
 The winner of a major polo tournament in Calcutta is awarded the Darbhanga Cup.

 Raja Bishweshwar Singh was one of the founding members of the All India Football Federation, the prime governing body for football in India.
 Raja Bahadur, along with Rai Bahadur Jyoti Prasad Singh of Hariharpur Estate, were the Honorary Secretaries of the federation upon its inception in 1935.

-The first flight over Mount Everest in took place in 1933.
-This expedition was organised by military officers, supported by public companies, and hosted by the Maharajah of Darbhanga Kameshwar Singh Bahadur along with the Raja of Banaili.